July 13, 2020

 Yet each time after these declines in the past, the S&P 500 – or for the TSP, the C Fund – came back and achieved new highs years later.
 As Jeremy Siegel pointed out in his book Stocks for the Long Run, the stock market as measured by the S&P 500 has increased an average of just over 10% annually since 1926.
 This time frame includes steep declines during the Great Depression in the 1930s, World War II in the early 1940s, the Korean War era in the early 1950s, the Cuban Missile Crisis in 1962, and on and on.
 A lot of bad stuff happened that caused stock markets to go down, but over the long term, they continued to grow along with the overall economy.
 This points to the resilience of the U.S. economy over the longer term, too.

-For example, had an investor increased contributions by 5% each year, that investor’s yearly contribution would have steadily increased from $1,000 in 1971 to $7,040 by 2011, with total contributions from 1971 to 2011 reaching $127,840 over that 40-year period.
-The investor’s TSP account, however, would be worth over $1,017,550 by the end of 2011—over 50% greater than by just investing a constant $1,000 each year.
-(And in 2007, that amount reached $1,051,000 before declining the following two years during the financial downturns of 2008-2009.)
+But what if the investor had increased contributions by 5% each year? that investor’s yearly contribution would have steadily increased from $1,000 in 1980 to about $6,700 by 2019, with total contributions reaching $120,800 over that 40-year period.
+The investor’s TSP account, however, would be worth over $1,298,375 by the end of 2019—over 50% greater than by just investing a constant $1,000 each year.

-How would you like to leave a career in government or military service with a nest egg approaching $1 million or more?
+How would you like to leave a career in government or military service with a nest egg of $1 million or more?
 As the above examples indicate, steady investments over long time periods can yield outsized gains, if invested steadily over sufficient periods of time.